JonathanSugijanto/PGDA_final-project_9/README.md

-# PGDA_final-project_Afrah
+# PGDA_final-project
-The final project of Afrah team for The Modelling, Data Generation, and Analysis course - The Physics Department of ITB
+The final project of team 9 for The Modelling, Data Generation, and Analysis course - The Physics Department of ITB